hyperbid/hyperbid-unity-demo/README.md

 <p>Since HyperBid only supports Android and iOS, it is <b>required</b> to build the project for the specific platform in order to test it.
 HyperBid does not support the Unity Editor at the moment.</p>

 <h1>Unity Demo</h1>
-<p>The demo contains code samples for the most common types of ads that HyperBid provides.</p>
+<p>The demo contains code samples for the most common types of ads that HyperBid provides.
+The demo uses <b>HyperBid v5.7.54</b> as previous versions do not support ad events (using HBXXXXAdListener instead).</p>
 <li>Banner Ads       -> `Assets/Scripts/BannerAdComponent`</li>
 <li>Interstitial Ads -> `Assets/Scripts/InterstitialAdComponent`</li>
 <li>Rewarded Videos  -> `Assets/Scripts/RewardedVideoComponent`</li>